010josh010/simple-rust-backup/README.md

 - `-s`, `--source_dir` : Source directory to backup
 - `-t`, `--target_dir` : Target directory where backup will be stored
 - `-h`, `--help`       : Show help message and exit
+- `--delete`           : Delete orphaned files in the target dir that don't exist in the source dir

 ### Examples